google/fonts/cc-by-sa/knowledge/glossary/terms/ehlt_axis/content.md

 <figcaption>Note the total lack of an edge when the axis is set to 0 when using the [Nabla font](https://fonts.google.com/specimen/Nabla).</figcaption>

-The axis was first used in the Nabla color font, which uses isometric perspective to achieve its three-dimensional look.
+The axis was first used in the [Nabla font](https://fonts.google.com/specimen/Nabla) [color font](/glossary/color_fonts), which uses isometric perspective to achieve its three-dimensional look.
 The highlighted edge, at its maximum setting, creates greater contrast between the face of the letterform and its extrusion.
 And, like all components of a color font, can be recolored from its white default.